Iadvd/RetrocomputingZXSpectrum/MuCho128Beta/README.md

 to create the Spanish .tap file

 The process takes around 25 seconds, a windows cmd black screen appears and the scripts build the .tap file.
 If everything goes fine, the .tap file (English or Spanish) will be ready at the [dev\GAME_TAP_IS_HERE] folder.

 --------------------------------------------------------------------------

 Chapter 5: How to configure the images (.scr files)

 The .scr files can be stored at the base 48k memory, as if they were standard MuCho 48k images, or they can be stored at the extra RAM banks of the ZX Spectrum 128k using the new features of MuCho 128k.

 As we mentioned in the previous chapter:

-a) Images .scr that will NOT be in the extra RAM banks of the ZX Spectrum 128k will remain in the [MUCHO128k_MK1boost\dev\MuCho_engine_v3_mod\YOUR_MUCHO_GAME_HERE] folder as the standard MuCho 48k image files.
+a) Images .scr that will NOT be in the extra RAM banks of the ZX Spectrum 128k will remain in the

+[MUCHO128k_MK1boost\dev\MuCho_engine_v3_mod\YOUR_MUCHO_GAME_HERE]

+folder as the standard MuCho 48k image files.

 And the will be written as a normal MuCho 48k $I tag, for instance:

 $I yourstartingroomimage.scr

 This is as the usual MuCho 48k engine.

-b) Images that will be in the extra RAM banks of the ZX Spectrum 128k will be located / moved to the [MUCHO128k_MK1boost/gfx/] folder, and will be written as follows at the game text file, so
+b) Images that will be in the extra RAM banks of the ZX Spectrum 128k will be located / moved to the

+[MUCHO128k_MK1boost/gfx/]

-MuCho 128k will know that this screen will be stored at the extra RAM banks of the ZX SPectrum 128k:
+folder, and will be written as follows at the game text file, so MuCho 128k will know that this screen will be stored at the extra RAM banks of the ZX Spectrum 128k:

 #I yourstartingroomimage.scr

 $I libraries.scr

 The fixed line [$I libraries.scr] will always appear as it is, the engine uses it to detect that the current image to be shown must be taken from the extra RAM banks and not from the base 48k memory.

 It is tricky, but believe me: it's worth it ;) please remember not removing or changing the name of "libraries.scr" in case you see it, keep it as it is.

 So basically the screen .scr images are split into two different folders depending on where they will be stored:

 Images to be stored at the base 48k memory as MuCho 48k engine images will be at

 [MUCHO128k_MK1boost\dev\MuCho_engine_v3_mod\YOUR_MUCHO_GAME_HERE]